-The CZ 75 is one of most interesting designs to come out of the Soviet Union.
-Typically the Soviet Union designed firearms that functioned with little regard to aesthetics, or personality.
+The CZ 75 is one of most interesting designs to come out of the Czech Republic.
+Many European firearm engineers have designed firearms that functioned with little regard to aesthetics, or personality.
 The CZ 75 was one of the few that that combines function with form to make an effective and eye pleasing firearm.

 What sets the CZ 75 apart from the competition is the fact the slide rails are inside the frame.
 This positions the bore much lower than an average handgun.
 This reduce muzzle flip and makes rapid fire easier to control and more accurate.

 The CZ 75 is a name attached to a large family of pistols produced by CZ.
 Like the CZ SP01, it is still a CZ 75, but it features a rail.
 You are well served by any design based on the legendary CZ 75.

 The modern CZ 75 is a favorite pistol across Europe for police and military forces.
 The weapons are also a favorite among competition shooters around the world.
 The CZ 75 is a very smooth shooting pistol with very little recoil.

 The CZ 75 features an all metal frame that while heavier, does absorb recoil more so than polymer frames.
 The weapon is hammer fired and can be fired in double or single action.
 The weapon can feature either a safety or a decocker depending on your personal choice.

 One of the best features of the CZ 75 is its absolutely amazing ergonomics.
 It feels very natural in the hand, and the slim grip conceals a magazine capable of hold 16 rounds of 9mm.
 The smooth trigger pull gives you a predictable and crisp break, especially in single action.
 It’s ability to holster easily also rivals the CZ’s cousin – the 1911 with ease of carrying both IWB and OWB.